 Phase 7: Further support and maintenance

 And, of course, not turning up the project completes it.
-We always use this phrase as a guarantee for the lifespan of the software product for the majority of the projects that Saigon Technology does, including duties such as repairing problems that emerge and updating the program to better meet tastes, and adding extra features to current software.
+We always use this phrase as a guarantee for the lifespan of software product for the majority of the projects that Saigon Technology does, including duties such as repairing problems that emerge and updating the program to better meet tastes, and adding extra features to current software.

 How about SDLC Models?